 Mrs. Holt continued to be an active member of the Severna Park Republican Women's Club, attending meetings, serving on the board and mentoring women interested in serving in public office.
 Her endorsement was sought and coveted by men and women running for office.
 The scholarship was set up to help young women continue their education and is given to the author of the best essay written.

-Notice is given to local schools usually in January and the committee announces its award in March.
+Notice is given to local schools and home schoolers usually in January and the committee announces its award in April.
 Notice is also given to the local papers.

 Marjorie Holt Scholarship Award

 While women made up the majority of voters in the 2012 election—casting 53 percent of ballots, according to exit poll data analyzed by the Center for American Progress—they were shut off from the polls altogether just a century ago.
 It took 72 years of tireless work for American women to secure the right to vote.
 On August 26, 1920 the 19th Amendment was adopted.